margueriteaya/Safari15-Start-page-ja_jp/Readme.md

-## This theme is based on Oneline Proton, check it too <3 :
+## This theme is based on Oneline Proton, check it out too <3 :
 https://github.com/newmanls/OnelineProton